isabella232/debugger.zh-Hant/help/debugger2/auditor.md

 seo-description: About Experience Platform Auditor 簡介
 title: Auditor
 exl-id: 409094f8-a7d9-45f7-ba12-b5e6250abc0f
-translation-type: ht
 source-git-commit: 8672a623442e5a0daa10597a4a93631131221fec
-workflow-type: ht
+workflow-type: tm+mt
-source-wordcount: '91'
+source-wordcount: '95'
-ht-degree: 100%
+ht-degree: 89%

 ---